itsybitsyyakzhie/..../README.md

       4: "Your charm that always brings me happiness",
       5: "How you listen to my random topics",
       6: "Your effort in updating me every day",
-      7: "How you freak out over my selfies and video of me smiling",
+      7: "How you tell me you miss me so sweetly",
-      8: "Your (virtual) hugs and kisses",
-      9: 'When you call me "love," "baby," "darling," and "wifey"',
-      10: "Your bunny jumps",
+      8: "Your silly bunny side that makes me smile",
-      11: "When you understand me in ways people don’t",
-      12: "How you genuinely care for me",
-      13: "Your soothing voice",
+      9: "Your passion for music and how you share it with me",
+      10: "How you’re thoughtful even in small gestures",
+      11: "Your sense of humor that brightens my day",
-      14: "How you respect my space but still make me feel close",
+      12: "How you make me feel safe and secure",
+      13: "Your intelligence and how you explain things patiently",
+      14: "The way you support me when I’m down",
+      15: "How you remember the little details about me",
+      16: "Your creativity and imagination",
+      17: "Your kindness to everyone around you",
-      15: "How you smother me with kisses, love, and affection",
+      18: "How you handle challenges with calmness",
-      16: "How you always know when I'm hungry or not",
-      17: "How you're not afraid of showing me your vulnerable side",
-      18: "Your sense of humor",
-      19: "Your handsomeness, cuteness and everything",
+      19: "Your adventurous spirit",
-      20: "Everything."
-    };
+      20: "How you make me feel like the luckiest girl alive" };

     function showTrait(num) {